tangibleStyleGuide/tangible-components-react/README.md

 ### Customization

 The tangible.css file follow [smaccs](https://smacss.com/) rules and is easy to parse and find elements.
-Despite this it is not recommended to edit the tangible.css file directly excluding simple things like font, color, text size, etc. If you need to redo a component for your apps needs you should create another .css file that overwrites that specific component.
+Despite this it is not recommended to edit the tangible.css file directly excluding simple things like font, color, text size, etc. If you need to redo a component for your app's needs you should create another .css file that overwrites that specific component.

 ```
 import "./assets/css/tangible.css";